 What is Targeted Protein Degradation?

 Targeted protein degradation is an emerging modality that allows access to difficult-to-treat diseases.
-While conventional medicines such as small molecule inhibitors and monoclonal antibodies address fewer than 20% of the proteome, targeted protein degradation offers a unique means to tap into the rest of the vast, unexplored proteome.
+While conventional medicines such as small molecule inhibitors and monoclonal antibodies address fewer than 20% of the proteome, targeted degradation offers a unique means to tap into the rest of the vast, unexplored proteome.
 Through this, a disease can be addressed by controlling the amount of a harmful protein rather than trying to modulate or inhibit its function.
 The control of protein levels is accomplished with a small molecule drug called a protein degrader.

 What is the difference between Protein Degrader and Protein Inhibitor?